Our Security Measures

 Our servers undergo quarterly security scans to meet the requirements of Visa and MasterCard’s Payment Card Industry (PCI) Data Security Standard.
 Server scans use a three-step process that includes dynamic port scanning, port-level network services vulnerability testing, and web application vulnerability testing.

 All plans include 256-bit SSL connectivity that encrypts data before it is sent to, and received from, our servers.
 In addition to SSL, Intervals encrypts project note data deemed sensitive by our customers.

 Every component of the Intervals infrastructure is under continuous monitoring from multiple different geographical locations.
 Our system administrators are on call 24x7 to respond to any interruption the moment it is detected.

 We are thankful for the open source community and its shared knowledge of Internet security.
 At Intervals, we rely on their contributions—Nagios, Suhosin, Cacti, Monit—to monitor and protect our software.
-We also use paid services Scout and Hostguardian and we won't mention what services are used to monitor the other services because making sure everything is up and running as expected is critical.
+Our uptime is always available here on the official support site.
+We also use paid services Pingdom and UptimeRobot and we won't mention what services are used to monitor the other services because making sure everything is up and running as expected is critical.

 Redundancy and Backups

 Intervals is hosted on redundant web and data servers with fail-over protection to ensure high availability.
 Customer data is backed up in real-time, then backed up again to a secure, off-site location each night.
 This level of redundancy provides a necessary safeguard against worst-case scenarios and protects our customers from data loss.